ezsota/LumosSite/README.md

 - This project is intentionally static
 - All content is fictional
-- Rights to all content and images go to their original owners
+- Rights to all content belongs to the original owners

 ---